~ Contents ~ Vocabulary ~ Topic 7 ~ Cooking and Kitchen ~

 4) What kind of food do you serve when you have guests?
 Describe.

-6) What food do you cook when you are blue?
+6) What food do you make (or not make) when you are blue?
+Explain.

 7) What does your kitchen look like when you wake up/go to bed?